tsundoku/tsundoku.github.io/README.md

 A - if this is an assembly language question then TI MSP430
 A - [MSP430 assembler is easier to understand than some popular scripting languages](http://robotics.hobbizine.com/asmlau.html)

-Q - *what do you do on the weekend?*
+Q - *what do you do on the weekends?*
 A - hamburgers (#1 - the rib eye beef burger at Aroma)
 A - coffee (#1 - Proof Cafe, the first shop outside the Gautrain station in Sandton)
 A - comic books (#1 - Sandman be Neil Gaiman)